Illustration for: McGill's Adam Dubé discusses generative AI's role in education

 2 min read

-The shift isn’t just about convenience; it raises questions about assessment, originality and the very purpose of instruction.
-Yet the conversation often stalls at headlines, leaving educators without a clear sense of where the technology is heading or how to integrate it responsibly.
-That’s where McGill’s Adam Dubé steps in.
+The change isn’t just about saving time; it throws assessment, originality and even the purpose of teaching into question.
+Still, most discussions stop at the headlines, leaving many educators unsure where the technology is headed or how to use it responsibly.
+That’s where Adam Dubé from McGill comes in.

 Adam Dubé, from McGill University, to talk about how generative AI is fitting into education right now and where all of this might be going in the future.
 If you'd like to read more about what we discussed in this episode, check out these links: - A majority of high school students use gen AI for schoolwork | College Board - About a quarter of teens have used ChatGPT for schoolwork | Pew Research - Your brain on ChatGPT | MIT Media Lab - My students think it's fine to cheat with AI.